Can I Claim for Loss of Earnings Following a Personal Injury Claim? – Compensation And Free Advice

 We will spend some time with you, going over the facts of your injury, such as how and where it occurred.
 We will also go over your financial losses, including loss of earnings and loss of future income.

-Once we have all of this information, we will make a recommendation based upon the actual facts of your personal injury case.
-In most instances, this will mean that we will offer to take on your personal injury loss of earnings claim under a No Win No Fee agreement.
-More on that further down the page.
+Once we have all of this information, we will make a recommendation based on your personal injury case’s actual facts.
+In most instances, this will mean that we will offer to take on your personal injury loss of earnings claim under a No Win No Fee agreement—more on that further down the page.

 Additionally, if it can be proven that the accident has had a negative effect on your ability to earn an income in the future.
-Or that your career prospects have been limited due to the personal injury, then it may be possible to claim future loss of injury for these reasons.
+Your career prospects have been limited due to the personal injury, so it may be possible to claim future loss of injury for these reasons.

 - Future loss of earnings if the injury will prevent you from working for some time.

 - Future loss of income in cases where much further down the line, the money you lost because of the injury will affect you financially.
-For example, if you have missed pension payments that have reduced the overall value of your pension across its lifetime.
+For example, if you have missed pension payments that have reduced your pension’s overall value across its lifetime.

 These are the main reasons that loss of earnings will be claimed for as compensation following a personal injury.
 There are more.
 Use the contact details at the bottom of the page to get in touch with us, and we will advise you if there are any further types of loss of earnings compensation you might be able to claim in your case.